jdelgado08/tradejolt/README.md

 # TradeJolt

-TradeJolt is a comprehensive real-time price alert and trading management system designed to empower users in the financial markets.
-It combines real-time price alerts, automated and manual trading strategies, and a robust user management system.
-Users can create and manage multiple trading accounts, generate detailed reports, and receive real-time notifications on stock and cryptocurrency price movements.
+TradeJolt is a comprehensive trading management system designed to help users efficiently track and manage their trades across multiple accounts.
+This system provides users with real-time price alerts for stocks, enabling them to stay informed about market movements.
+While not a direct trading platform, TradeJolt serves as a powerful tool for registering trades made on external platforms, allowing users to keep detailed records of their trading activity.

+Users can choose between manual and automated methods to log their trades, making TradeJolt adaptable to different trading styles.
+The platform also supports the creation and management of multiple trading accounts, detailed report generation, and email notifications, helping traders stay organized and informed.

-The system is built using modern web technologies, ensuring seamless real-time data processing, efficient management of user data, and integration with financial APIs for accurate and timely trading information.
+TradeJolt is built using modern web technologies, ensuring seamless real-time data processing, efficient user data management, and integration with financial APIs for accurate and timely price information.
+In addition to these features, TradeJolt incorporates elements of a trading journal, allowing users to document their trade history and gain insights through the system's reporting tools.

+This project was developed as part of my final year as a software engineering student, with a focus on building a versatile tool that enhances the way traders interact with the markets.

 ## Features